Crivella/DFT_QE_beginner_tutorial/4_Create/1_Crystal/README.md

 # Design a crystal from scratch
-In this tutorial we will create and optimize a crystal structure for a known material, wurtzite GaAs.
+In this tutorial we will create and optimize a crystal structure for a known material, wurtzite GaAs, making use of modern databases.
 This is a cell with hexagonal symmetry, as distinct from the diamond-like zinc blende phase.
 ![Wurtzite structure](Ref/GaAs_structures.png?raw=true "GaAs")

   1. Look up online the space group for the wurtzite crystal.
 According to Wikipedia https://en.wikipedia.org/wiki/Wurtzite_crystal_structure it is No. 186 or P6_3mc.